PRACTICE DISCUSSION GROUP OPENINGS

 These Practice Discussion Groups are a new format for studying and practicing the Dharma at BOTP.
 This model is based loosely on how group interviews are conducted during Insight Meditation retreats.
 All of us need opportunities to report on our efforts and experiences with a trusted teacher.
 We may want specific personal feedback and encouragement about our Dharma practice.

-During the first hour of the meeting, each person will have time to report on their recent practice experiences and discuss them with Carla.
+There will be time to report on your recent practice experiences and discuss them with Carla.
 The rest of the group will listen in silence.
 Carla will inquire about both the formal and informal aspects of each person’s practice.
 These check-ins will be a time to bring questions, insights, confusion, doubt, stuck places and new openings.
 Carla’s job will be to provide clarity, direction and feedback.
 And sometimes, a sense of humor.

-During the second hour we will have a discussion together based on themes that came up during the practice sharing or on a topic that Carla or a group member brings to the session.
+During the rest of the time we will have a discussion together based on themes that came up during the practice sharing or on a topic that Carla or a group member brings to the session.
 Carla will facilitate and direct these discussions and she will emphasize and integrate specific Dharma teachings.
 Carla may, at times, suggest resources, retreats, assignments or specific readings to individuals or to the group.